Dabrovsky/home-engine-backend/README.md

 ##### Prerequisites

-The main goal of this service is to function as a middleware, connecting Arduino sensors/devices with a mobile application.
-It enables the Arduino to send and receive data between the mobile app and the Arduino controller.
+The main goal of this service is to function as middleware, connecting external IoT devices with a mobile application, allowing the exchange of data between them

 The setups steps expect following tools installed on the system.